‘Sex And The City’ Star Cynthia Nixon Reveals That Her Son, Samuel, Is Transgender

 Just ahead of the 25th anniversary of New York City’s Pride Parade, Sex and the City star-turned-gubernatorial candidate Cynthia Nixon has just revealed a well-kept secret: her son, Samuel, is transgender.

-The Daily Mail has the scoop about the Sex and the City star’s son: originally named Samatha, Nixon revealed her son’s transgender status in a heartwarming Instagram post that also celebrated that he’d graduated college this month.
+The Daily Mail has the scoop about the Sex and the City star’s son, who was originally named Samatha.
+Nixon revealed her son’s transgender status in a heartwarming Instagram post that also celebrated that he’d graduated college this month.

 When Samantha Nixon got gender reassignment surgery, she changed her name to Samuel Joseph Mozes, and now, he goes by “Seph” for short.